awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-launch.md

   aws ec2 modify-subnet-attribute --subnet-id subnet-22XXXX01 --map-public-ip-on-launch
   ```
 + To run Hive, Hue, or Oozie on an EMR cluster with multiple master nodes, you must create an external metastore\.
 For more information, see [Configuring an external metastore for Hive](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-metastore-external-hive.html), [Using Hue with a remote database in Amazon RDS](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/hue-rds.html), or [Apache Oozie](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-oozie.html)\.
 + To use Kerberos authentication in your cluster, you must configure an external KDC\.
-For more information, see [Configuring Kerberos on Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-kerberos-configure.html)\.
+For more information, see [Configuring Kerberos on Amazon Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-kerberos-configure.html)\.

-## Launch an EMR Cluster with multiple master nodes<a name="emr-plan-ha-launch-examples"></a>
+## Launch an Amazon EMR Cluster with multiple master nodes<a name="emr-plan-ha-launch-examples"></a>

 You must specify an instance count value of three for the master node instance group when you launch an EMR cluster with multiple master nodes\.
 The following examples demonstrate how to launch the cluster using the default AMI or a custom AMI\.